REMOVING THE LIP-SERVICE FROM EDI IN TECH

 We meet companies where they are and we’re committed to supporting every size, from startup to enterprise.

-Our accreditations have been developed with a deep understanding of the key drivers of culture, performance, innovation and commercial impact that are directly affected by gender diversity in the unique subculture of technology.
+Our services have been developed with a deep understanding of the key drivers of culture, performance, innovation and commercial impact that are directly affected by gender diversity in the unique subculture of technology.

 Our purpose and mission